Wog

-Wog is a racial slur in Australian English and British English applied to people from the Mediterranean region such as Southern Europeans and North Africans.
-In British English, it more typically refers to people from the Indian subcontinent and certain other parts of Asia, such as the East Indies.
-Whilst it is extremely derogatory in British English, in Australian English, it may be considered non-offensive depending on how the word is used, due to reclamation and changing connotations.
+Wog is a racial slur used to refer, in British English, to Black and South Asian people, and, in Australian English, to people from the Mediterranean region.
+Whilst extremely derogatory in British English, in Australian English it may be considered non-offensive depending on how the word is used, due to reclamation and changing connotations.
+In the United Kingdom, it has usually been employed against people of black and Desi origin or descent and maritime Southeast Asia and less typically to those from the Middle East and North Africa.
+It is generally considered similar to other racially abusive terms such as dago for Italians and Spaniards, spic for Hispanic and Latin American people or wop for Italians.

-In the United Kingdom, it has usually been employed against people from the Indian subcontinent and maritime Southeast Asia and less typically to North Africans and those from the Middle East.
-It is generally considered similar to other racially abusive terms such as 'dago' for Italians and sometimes Spaniards, 'spic' for Hispanics or 'wop' for Italians.
-In Australia, wog exclusively refers to Mediterranean people and Australian residents of Mediterranean, Southern European, Southeast European or Middle Eastern ethnicity, descent and appearance.
+In Australia, wog mostly refers to people from the Mediterranean region and to Australians from the Mediterranean region.
+This includes Southern European, Southeast European (Balkans) or MENA ethnicity, descent, and appearance, such as Italians, Greeks, and Lebanese.
 The slur became widely diffused in Australia with an increase in immigration from Southern Europe and the Levant after the Second World War, and the term expanded to include all immigrants from the Mediterranean region and the Middle East.
-These new arrivals were perceived by the majority population as contrasting with the larger predominant Anglo-Celtic Australian people.
+These new arrivals were perceived by the majority population as contrasting with Anglo-Celtic Australians.
 In contemporary times, the word has lost some of its negative connotations in Australia in certain contexts due to reappropriation by the intended targets of the slur, though this is still considered a point of controversy.